coherenceplatform/cnc/docs/configuration/cnc.md

           memory: 2g
           cpus: 2

-      # how many instances of the server to run
+      # how many minimum instances of the server to run
       # any autoscaling rules will still apply and can modify this higher
-      # cnc is careful not to reduce scale if higher than this value during a deployment
+      # see max_scale in system settings below
       # optional, default is 1
       replicas: 1